-To facilitate the transaction and as fund manager, LIIF agreed to receive the funds from MTC and loan the proceeds to BATOAH.
-Both the receivable from BATOAH and the notes payable obligation to MTC are at a 0 percent interest rate, mature in fiscal year 2021, and are forgivable in the event BATOAH incurs principal losses and is unable to repay the full amount of the loan.
+To facilitate the transaction, and as fund manager, LIIF agreed to receive the funds from MTC and loan the proceeds to BATOAH.
+Both the receivable from BATOAH and the notes payable obligation to MTC are at a 0.0 percent interest rate, mature in fiscal year 2021, and are forgivable in the event BATOAH incurs principal losses and is unable to repay the full amount of the loan.
 As of June 30, 2012, the full \$10,000,000 was paid to LIIF from the MTC, and loaned to BATOAH.
-BATOAH has incurred no principal losses through June 30, 2018.
+This loan to BATOAH was assigned to BATOAH during the year ended June 30, 2019.

-LIIF has \$41,381,864 and \$41,830,345 at June 30, 2018 and 2017, respectively, of notes receivable on the consolidated statements of financial position related to certain loan participation agreements with third-party investors that did not meet the characteristics of a participating interest in accordance with accounting rules governing the sale of a financial asset.
-An equal amount of notes payable is also recorded on LIIF's statement of financial position (see Note 12.)
-At June 30, 2018, approximately \$440,000 of the correspondingnotes receivable are in food commerce and the remainder in affordable housing.
-At June 30, 2017, all related notes receivable are in affordable housing.
+LIIF has \$50,163,001 and \$41,381,864 at June 30, 2019 and 2018, respectively, of notes receivable before the allowance for loan losses on the consolidated statements of financial position related to certain loan participation agreements with third-party investors that did not meet the characteristics of a participating interest in accordance with accounting rules governing the sale of a financial asset.
+An equal amount of notes payable is also recorded on LIIF's consolidated statement of financial position (see Note 12.)
+Although these loans did not meet the characteristics of participating interest, LIIF does not maintain any economic risk for the loans.
+All losses on these loans will reduce the recorded liability and will reduce the receivable balance due to the participating lender.
+At June 30, 2019, approximately \$4,622,000 of the corresponding notes receivable are in food commerce and the remainder in affordable housing.
+At June 30, 2018, approximately \$440,000 of the corresponding notes receivable are in food commerce and the remainder in affordable housing.